syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/docker.md

    ![Convert HTMLToPDF Docker Step4](htmlconversion_images/DockerStep4.png)

-4. Add an Export to the PDF button in the index.cshtml.
+4. Add a new button in the index.cshtml as shown below.

    {% highlight c# tabtitle="C#" %}